sebastienwindal/weight-loss/rosemary.md

 2018-08-05,104.6,bacon soulcycle goodsleep wfh nuts:2
 ```

-you can check ariel.csv for inspirations.
+you can check ariel.csv for inspiration.

 The YesterdayFactors is just a list (space separated) of text keywords.
 Any keywords goes.
 The artifical intelligence does not know and care what it is, it is all based on finding corelation between keywords and weight variations.
 Again, the list is space separated, so to log "bad sleep" or "steak tartare" (yum), use no space (steaktartare) or an underscore (bad_sleep) otherwise "bad" and "sleep" will be treated separately which could be a problem for instance if you decide to log "good sleep" too, it makes the keyword "sleep" meaningless.
-You can weigh keyworks if you want by appending an number after a :, for instance nuts:2 (2 portions of nutes.)
+You can weigh keyworks if you want by appending an number after a :, for instance nuts:2 (2 portions of nuts.)
 The default weight of a keyword is 1.

 You generate the results by typing: